 Handbook for Directors of Undergraduate Studies in Yale College

-As DUS, you have responsibility for the quality and range of undergraduate instruction in your department and the contents and structure of the undergraduate major.
+As DUS, you are responsible for the quality and range of undergraduate instruction in your department and the contents and structure of the undergraduate major.
 You do this within guidelines laid down by the chair and other faculty of your department and by the Yale College Faculty, and in accordance with the regulations and usages of Yale College.
 This general charge may give rise to obligations that cannot easily be defined in a manual of this sort, and in any event the duties of a DUS differ from department to department, depending on the size of the department and on its own administrative traditions.
 Yet there are some obligations that most directors of undergraduate studies must fulfill, and these are described in this handbook.

 Throughout this handbook, “department” almost always refers to both departments and programs.